-CHILI publish winds down development of its legacy on-premise product, CHILI publisher, and shifts all development resources to its managed cloud service, CHILI publisher Online.
+CHILI publish winds down development of its perpetually licensed on-premises product, CHILI publisher, and shifts development resources to its managed cloud service, CHILI publisher Online.

-CHILI publish recently announced that the company will cease the development of its legacy on-premise product, CHILI publisher, with the release of version 6.5 in July 2021.
+CHILI publish recently announced that it will cease development of the perpetually licensed product, CHILI publisher, with the release of version 6.5 in July 2021.
 While the official end-of-life is March 31st, 2022, customers are encouraged to switch to CHILI publisher Online immediately, so they can start reaping the benefits of this new service.

-Although the legacy product has not been commercially sold for over 2 years, there are a small number of customers still using this software.
-If you’re one of those customers, don’t fret!
+Although perpetual on-premises licenses have not been commercially sold for over 4 years, there are still a small number of customers using this type of license.
+If you’re one of those customers, don’t worry!
 We strongly believe in ‘No customer left behind’ and are here to support you during this transition.
 Be sure to scroll to the end of this post for important information and resources just for you.

 Many software providers are transitioning to cloud services, but few explain why and how this benefits you – the customer.
 We believe in full transparency so let’s take a deeper look behind our motivation and how these changes affect our users.

 Not dissimilar to most modern software technologies, the future of CHILI publisher is in the cloud.
 Cloud-based products dominate the software landscape and provide services that span the gamut from project management to office productivity suites to software development tools to sales management tools.
 Everything runs in the cloud these days and for good reason… or should I say reasons.

 Moving to a unified cloud platform brings significant cost savings to both CHILI publish and to our customers.